Disclaimer: I claim no rights or ownership to Fruits Basket, written by the wonderful Natsuki Tayaka.

 "I am not!" the Neko hissed, slamming his knees upward into Akito's stomach.
 With a surprised gasp, the man released Kyou's wrists and sat back, clutching his stomach.

 Scrambling to his feet, Kyou made to get away, but his ankle was grabbed and he fell back to the muddy ground with thud.
-"Why are you running," Akito said, dragging Kyou towards him, the Cat digging his nails in the ground in an attempt to stop.
+"Why are you running?"
+Akito asked, dragging Kyou towards him, the Cat digging his nails in the ground in an attempt to stop.
 "Are you scared of me?"

-"Fucking bastard," the Neko spat, trying now to kick Akito once more, though he was unsuccessful.
+"Fucking bastard," the Cat spat, trying now to kick Akito once more, though he was unsuccessful.
 He was not afraid.
 He wasn't.